bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 *The US-Canada border isn't moving through North America.
 It simply extends across it. ( https://commons.wikimedia.org/wiki/File:Mapa_america_do_norte.svg - CC-BY-SA)*

 So returning to our original question, do we all move through spacetime at the speed of light?
 Well, objects don't move through spacetime.
 Objects move through space.
 If you depict an object in spacetime, you have a world-line.
-The world-line doesn't move through spacetime, it simply extends across spacetime, just as the US-Canada border *extends across* the continent but doesn't "move though" it.
+The world-line doesn't move through spacetime, it simply exists across spacetime, just as the US-Canada border *exists across* the continent but doesn't "move though" it.

 Directions in space, directions in spacetime
 --------------------------------------------